dustinbachman/PICOProject/README.md

 ## Instructions
 ### load minyv1.p8
 ### run
-### Skull icons to test death function, red arrow to move to a new random level, green arrow to go back to transition stage.
-Arrow keys to move.
+### Arrow keys to move.
+Go to the red arrow to start the game.
+Green arrow to go back to transition room.